 Electrolyte Deficiencies

-Distilled water takes away all minerals and nutrients due to the process of distillation.
+Distilled water takes away all minerals and nutrients due to the distillation process.
 Therefore, your body is forced to give mineral and nutrient-free water electrolytes.

-With this, your electrolyte level will slowly decrease and eventually cause electrolyte imbalance in your body.
-One important thing to note, electrolytes are important for the body because it helps you eliminate waste and function properly.
+This will slowly decrease your electrolyte level, eventually causing an electrolyte imbalance.
+Electrolytes are important for the body because they help eliminate waste and function properly.

 To sum up, if you drink distilled water consistently, you are putting your health at risk.
-It has insufficient minerals and nutrients that can protect your body against diseases and illnesses.
+It contains insufficient minerals and nutrients to protect your body against diseases.

-Second, it can potentially lead to certain health problems such as bone deformities, digestive tract disorders, and even blood-related sickness.
+Second, it can lead to certain health problems, such as bone deformities, digestive tract disorders, and even blood-related sickness.

-Significant changes to the pH, electrolyte, and mineral balance may lead to nutrient deficiencies, fatigue, fluid retention, muscle cramps, impaired heart rate, headache, and other severe health conditions.
+Significant pH, electrolyte, and mineral balance changes may lead to nutrient deficiencies, fatigue, fluid retention, muscle cramps, impaired heart rate, headache, and other severe health conditions.

-The World Health Organization (WHO) found out that the waters demineralized through the same methods have the same health effects as the process used by distilled water (unless they are remineralized).
-This includes desalination, reverse osmosis, nano-filtered, and deionization.
+The World Health Organization (WHO) discovered that water demineralized through the same methods has the same health effects as distilled water (unless it is remineralized).
+These methods include desalination, reverse osmosis, nanofiltration, and deionization.

 The Difference in the Water You Drink

 Distillation is an easy and inexpensive way to acquire clean water.
-The downside of distilled water is that it's not that helpful to the body since it's losing the needed electrolytes.
+However, distilled water is not helpful to the body because it loses the needed electrolytes.

 Since filtration is the only way to conserve these essential minerals in the water, it is the best option to use as a source of drinking water.
 Everyone knows that water is a necessity.

-Thus, different types of water are treated in other ways then produced and supplied in bottles.
-Distributed by pharmacies and stores, drinking water is made to be alkaline, distilled, rich in minerals, and even tastes like spring water.
+Thus, different types of water are treated differently than those produced and supplied in bottles.
+Drinking water distributed by pharmacies and stores is made to be alkaline, distilled, rich in minerals, and even tastes like spring water.

-The only benefit of distilled water, aside from being inexpensive, is it doesn't use any additives in purifying water.
+Aside from being inexpensive, the only benefit of distilled water is that it doesn't use any additives in purifying water.
 Since some public water facilities use chemicals to purify water, others use ionization and oxidation to remove microscopic substances from the water.

-With the advancing technology today, there are a lot of portable water filters available on the market.
-These water filters help in purifying drinking water in the comfort of your home.
+With today's advancing technology, many portable water filters are available.
+These filters help purify drinking water in the comfort of your home.

 However, some water filters purify water and remove essential elements—a few water filters aid in conserving essential minerals in drinking water.